bschaatsbergen/hclfmt/README.md

 An HCL (HashiCorp Configuration Language) formatter.

 ### You probably won't need this
-Our recommendation is that products implementing HCL provide their own formatters, as seen in tools like Terraform, Packer, and others.
-This allows applications to extend the generic formatting rules with domain-specific logic, ensuring that formatting not only adheres to general HCL conventions but also aligns with the idiomatic patterns and best practices outlined in their documentation.
-Sometimes this is something simple as reordering attributes or adjusting indentation, but it also extends to enforcing specific conventions for expressions and relationships within the configuration.
+Our recommendation is that applications implementing HCL provide their own formatters, as seen in tools like Terraform, Packer, and others.
+This allows applications to extend generic formatting rules with domain-specific logic, ensuring that formatting not only adheres to general HCL conventions but also aligns with their idiomatic patterns and best practices.
+This could be as simple as reordering attributes or adjusting indentation, but it also extends to enforcing specific conventions for expressions and relationships within the configuration.

-Applications that do implement their own formatter often build on the generic HCL formatting process, extending it with additional logic to support domain-specific constructs and enforce idiomatic conventions based on their configuration standards.
+Applications that implement their own formatters often build on the generic HCL formatting process, extending it with additional logic to support domain-specific constructs and enforce idiomatic conventions based on their configuration practices.

 1. **Parse the HCL configuration**
    Use the [`hclwrite`](https://pkg.go.dev/github.com/hashicorp/hcl/v2/hclwrite) package to parse the HCL configuration, generating a hybrid syntax tree that combines an abstract / physical syntax tree (AST).This allows the application to make any surgical changes where necessary in the next step.